Radial head fracture - aftercareElbow fracture - radial head - aftercare

 - Using your elbow as early as you were told to may improve your range of motion after you recover.

-- Your doctor will tell you how much pain is normal as you begin using your elbow.
+- Your provider will tell you how much pain is normal as you begin using your elbow.

 - You may need physical therapy if you have a severe fracture.